Triable either way

 The following guidance should be considered when seeking to determine the degree to which previous convictions should aggravate sentence:

-Section 143 of the Criminal Justice Act 2003 states that:
+Section 65 of the Sentencing Code states that:

 - Previous convictions are considered at step two in the Council’s offence-specific guidelines.